-Although in 2019 spring hunting was supposedly permitted only for Quail, the chosen dates for the season were purposely designed to overlap with the peak migration of the Turtle Dove.
+Although in 2020 spring hunting is supposedly permitted only for Quail, the chosen dates for the season were purposely designed to overlap with the peak migration of the Turtle Dove.
 Despite being a protected species that is red-listed by the IUCN as vulnerable to extinction and currently exempt from spring hunting by a moratorium, the extension of the season further towards the end of April put migrating Turtle Doves at enormous risk from illegal hunting.

 The video describes the very different characteristics of the Quail and the Turtle Dove, which are quite distinguishable and cannot really be mistaken one for the other as they vary in: